Parallel Solver Execution¶

 dwave_client.parameters.num_reads = 100

-The parallel_solve() function is used to send requests to multiple solvers. parallel_solve() has the same interface as solve(), but allows a list of arguments.
+The parallel_solve() function is used to send requests to multiple clients. parallel_solve() has the same interface as solve(), but allows a list of arguments.

 from amplify import parallel_solve

-The code above has the same effect as running the following in parallel.
-Thus, fixstars_result and dwave_result are instances of the Result() class.
+The code above has the same effect as running the following for-loop in parallel.

 from amplify import solve

 parallel_solve() accepts keyword arguments similar to solve().
-Usually, keyword arguments are common for all parallel runs, but by providing a list, multiple keyword arguments can be specified simultaneously, as with multiple models and solvers.
-In this case, the number of elements in each list must be the same.
+Usually, keyword arguments are common for all parallel runs, but by providing a list, multiple keyword arguments can be specified simultaneously, as with multiple models and clients.
+In this case as well, the number of elements in the list-type keyword arguments must be the same as that of the model and client arguments.

-As an example, the following parameters are specified using lists,
+As an example, consider the following parameter specification using lists:

 dry_run=[False, True],